shaggytwodope/iceberg/readme.md

 $ git clone	git://github.com/cyrilmengin/iceberg.git website
 ```

 You might get an error when trying to run the ``iceberg`` executable, something along the lines of ``iceberg: Permission denied``.
-This means that your shell isn't recognizing the executable, so you'll have to ``chmod +x iceberg`` it.
+This means that your shell isn't recognizing the executable, so you'll have to ``chmod +x iceberg`` it to make it a proper executable file.

 ### Usage